nelsonrivass/Quantum_colissional_thermostats_and_heat_transport/README.md

 - **`distribucion.py`**: Plots the effusion distribution of reservoir units at different temperatures.
 - **`qubit_termalization_kraus.py`**: Simulates the thermalization process using Kraus operators (CPTP maps).
 - **`qubit_termalization_nokraus.py`**: Simulates thermalization without Kraus operators, considering only the evolution of the diagonal terms of the density matrix.
 - **`qubit_termalization_nokraus_full.py`**: Extends the previous approach by including the exact method.
-However, this method is unstable at low energies due to the use of multiple inverse matrices. **Not recommended** for low-energy simulations.
+However, this method is unstable at low energies due to the use of multiple inverse matrices. **I do not recommend** to use my implementation.
 - **`qubit_termalization_nokraus_prom.py`**: Instead of using a stochastic approach, this script computes a weighted average of the transition probabilities based on the effusion distribution and simulates bombardment with these averaged units.

 ## **Contents of `/Cadenas`**

 This folder contains scripts for simulating the thermalization and heat transport in 1/2-spin chains coupled to one or two thermal reservoirs at their extremities.
+We only use the weighted average approch from now on.

 - **`cadena_plot.py`**: Plots the simulation results.
 - **`cadena1_termalization.py`**: Simulates a spin chain where the outermost spin on the left is bombarded with units from a thermal bath at temperature **T**.